Jordan Malone

 Jordan Malone (born April 20, 1984) is an American short track speed skater who was a member of the US Olympic Team for the 2010 Winter Olympics in Vancouver, British Columbia.
 He is from Denton, Texas, and is an alumnus of the Texas Tech University Independent School District.
 Jordan competed in the 2014 Olympic Games in Sochi, Russia.
-During one of the Olympic days, Malone got stuck in a bathroom and, later that same day, got stuck in an elevator.

 Personal life

-Jordan is a -year-old native of Denton, Texas and the only child of single mom, Peggy Aitken.
-He's lived in Nante, France; Oldebroek, the Netherlands; Long Beach, California; Colorado Springs, Colorado, and Salt Lake City, Utah.
-His unusual life has taken him around the world to over 154 different cities in 18 different countries on 4 different continents.
-In 2013 Jordan eloped with his fiancé Angela Kim in a beautiful chapel in Las Vegas.
+Jordan is a -year-old native of Denton, Texas and the only child of single mother, Peggy Aitken.
+He has lived in Nante, France; Oldebroek, the Netherlands; Long Beach, California; Colorado Springs, Colorado, and Salt Lake City, Utah.
+His unusual life has taken him around the world to over 154 cities in 18 countries on 4 continents.
+Malone studied mechanical engineering at Massachusetts Institute of Technology.